 NAVI MUMBAI: In what appears My Update Studio to be a massive corruption scandal, the Navi Mumbai Municipal Corporation has lost around Rs 900 crore in uncollected property tax.
 Officials have found that tax was deliberately not collected from over 15,000 property owners for the last 10 years.

-NMMC officials declined to elaborate but has initiated a departmental inquiry against former assessor and collector of property tax, P B Kulkarni.
-He was placed under suspension in May 2016 and an inquiry was initiated by NMMC commissioner Tukaram Mundhe immediately after taking charge.
+NMMC officials declined to elaborate but have initiated a departmental inquiry against former assessor and collector of property tax, P B Kulkarni.
+He was placed under suspension in May 2016, and an inquiry was initiated by NMMC commissioner Tukaram Mundhe immediately after taking charge.
 NMMC officials say the alleged misappropriation of bills occurred during Kulkarni’s tenure.

 “The consumers who till date didn’t receive bills are now being provided with a copy that includes existing dues as well as arrears too.
 The dues are to be paid by March.
 Simultaneously, an inquiry is underway to look into the discrepancies,” said additional municipal commissioner Ankush Chavan.

 Senior officials of the property tax department stumbled upon the anomaly while generating half-yearly bills.
 “The calculation is simple as per the corporation’s records.
-There are 3.07 lakh properties registered but when the process of generating half-yearly bills were undertaken, it was found that the system had data of only 2.92 lakh properties,” said an official.
+There are 3.07 lakh properties registered, but when the process of generating half-yearly bills was undertaken, it was found that the system had data of only 2.92 lakh properties,” said an official.

-“Ideally for constructing a building, an NOC from the property tax department is necessary.
-However, if commencement certificates and occupation certificates were issued in absence of an NOC, it only means that the whole scam was carried out with the involvement of officials of various departments.
+“Ideally, for constructing a building, a NOC from the property tax department is necessary.
+However, if commencement certificates and occupation certificates were issued in the absence of a NOC, it only means that the whole scam was carried out with the involvement of officials of various departments.
 The involvement of some politicians is also being probed,” the official added.

 READ MORE :